threepointone/partyserver/README.md

 # PartyServer

-Buuild real-time applications powered by [Durable Objects](https://developers.cloudflare.com/durable-objects/), inspired by [PartyKit](https://www.partykit.io/).
+Build real-time applications powered by [Durable Objects](https://developers.cloudflare.com/durable-objects/), inspired by [PartyKit](https://www.partykit.io/).

 > [!CAUTION]
 > This project is in its experimental early stages and is not recommended for production use.